-On September 22, 2008, the Fund received TSX approval of the NCIB.
-To facilitate the NCIB, the subsidiary structure of the Fund has undergone an internal reorganization (the "Reorganization"), which has resulted in a new limited partnership, Holdings LP, being inserted between the Trust and the Partnership.
+On September 22, 2008, the Fund received TSX approval of the 2008 NCIB.
+To facilitate the 2008 NCIB and any future normal course issuer bids, such as, the 2009 NCIB, the subsidiary structure of the Fund underwent an internal reorganization (the "Reorganization"), which resulted in a new limited partnership, Holdings LP, being inserted between the Trust and the Partnership.

 To implement the Reorganization, the Fund incorporated a new wholly owned subsidiary, Holdings GP, a British Columbia corporation.
-Holdings LP is a new British Columbia limited partnership, established with Holdings GP as the sole general partner and the Trust as the sole limited partner.
-Pursuant to a Transfer Agreement dated September 22, 2008 among the Trust and Holdings LP, the Trust agreed to transfer all of its limited partnership interests in the Partnership to Holdings LP in return for Holdings LP issuing to the Trust limited partner units in Holdings LP and \$31 million principal amount of non-interest bearing notes.
+Holdings LP is a British Columbia limited partnership, established with Holdings GP as the sole general partner and the Trust as the sole limited partner.
+Pursuant to a Transfer Agreement dated September 22, 2008 among the Trust and Holdings LP, the Trust agreed to transfer all of its limited partnership interests in the Partnership to Holdings LP in return for Holdings LP issuing to the Trust limited partner units in Holdings LP and \$31.0 million principal amount of non-interest bearing notes.

 The Reorganization was effected to put a limited liability entity (Holdings LP) between the Partnership and the Trust and the Fund.
-This is necessary because the Partnership intends to advance funds required for the NCIB (originally drawn under the NCIB Loan) to the Fund by way of a return of capital on the limited partner interests in the Partnership held indirectly by the Fund.
+This is necessary because the Partnership advanced funds required for the 2008 NCIB (originally drawn under the NCIB Loan) to the Fund by way of a return of capital on the limited partner interests in the Partnership held indirectly by the Fund and intends to do the same for the 2009 NCIB.
 Under partnership law, limited partners will remain liable for returns of capital in the event that liabilities of the partnership that exists as of the date of return of capital remain unpaid at a future date.